 - Tony Ricci

-If you would like to join a pre-existing committee or would like to discuss opportunities for upcoming working groups, please contact: Stephanie K. Eberle, firstname.lastname@example.org
+If you would like to join a pre-existing committee or would like to discuss opportunities for upcoming working groups, please contact: Stevie Eberle, firstname.lastname@example.org

 Complementing our internship policies is a 7week class, Career Exploration Opportunities (CEO), which prepares trainees for their careers of choice.
 Curriculum includes exploration of options, assessment of personal interests, preparation of application materials and career decision making.
 To aid in career exploration and the decision making process, BioSci Careers hosts a mentor night where trainees share their career goals with academic and professional mentors from various institutions and organizations.

 Another topic of conversation during this class is how to include one’s advisor/PI into the conversation about internships and professional goals.
-Our Associate Director of Connections (Rhea Daugherty, M.Ed, PhD) manages the CEO course and is always searching for potential mentors and presenters with an interest in providing support and feedback to trainees throughout the course.
-If you are interested, Rhea Daugherty, email@example.com.
+We are always searching for potential mentors and presenters with an interest in providing support and feedback to trainees throughout the course.
+If you are interested, contact the BioSci Careers office at email@example.com.